 When lots are reevaluated as shown in Subsection 106.03, "Samples, Tests, Cited Specifications," sampling and testing is according to GDT 73.
-Request shall be made for reevaluation immediately upon notification of the lot results.
+Ensure request for reevaluation are made within 5 working days of notification of the lot results.
 The following procedures apply: